Kuninoto/42_cub3D/README.md

 		'0' - Free space;
 		'1' - Wall;
 		'N', 'S', 'E', 'W' - Player's starting position
-		(and which coordinate he will spawn facing);
+		(and which coordinate he will be facing at spawn);

-	To be valid a scene must respect the following:
+	To be valid, a scene must respect the following:
 		- Be in .cub file extension;
 		- All textures must be 64x64 and in .xpm file extension;
-	And it's map must:
+	The map must:
 		- Be composed only by valid characters;
 		- Be closed by walls;
 		- Contain only one Player;